gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

     Passwordless Passwordless = 4 [(gogoproto.jsontag) = "passwordless,omitempty"];
   }
   IsMFARequiredRequest MFARequiredCheck = 5 [(gogoproto.jsontag) = "mfa_required_check,omitempty"];

-  // new:
-  // Scope is the authorization scope for this MFA challenge.
-Ex: login.
++  // Scope is a authorization scope for this MFA challenge.
-  // Only applies to webauthn challenges. webauthn.Scope Scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
++  // Required.
+Only applies to webauthn challenges.
++  webauthn.ChallengeScope Scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
-  // Uses is the number of times resulting webauthn credentials can be used.
++  // Uses is the number of times resulting webauthn credentials can be used.
-  // Only applies to webauthn challenges with scopes that allow reuse. int64 Uses = 7 [(gogoproto.jsontag) = "uses,omitempty"];
++  // Only applies to webauthn challenges with scopes that allow reuse:
++  //  - SCOPE_ADMIN_ACTION
++  int64 Uses = 7 [(gogoproto.jsontag) = "uses,omitempty"];
 }
 ```